dominicegginton/spinner/README.md

 </p>

 ## Community

-Many thanks for the 60 plus spinner frames that can be found over at [sindresorhus](https://github.com/sindresorhus/cli-spinners) repo built in `JavaScript`.
+Many thanks for the **60 plus** spinner frames that can be found over at [sindresorhus/cli-spinners](https://github.com/sindresorhus/cli-spinners) repo built in `JavaScript`.

-> Please support me by giving this repo a `star ⭐️`  and a `follow 👀`